riboviz/example-datasets/add-new-dataset.md

 # Setting up a new species

-**For genus where annotations are not already available on riboviz**
+**For species where annotations are not already available on riboviz**

 Some species already having annotations set up in example-datasets, meaning it is quicker and easier to add new datasets for them.
 The species already present in example-datasets include; *Escherichia*, *Candida*, *Cryptococcus*, *Saccharomyces* and many more.
 If the species you want to study is not already on example-datasets then it will take more time to set up, but the key steps are outlines below.

 **Contents:**

-- [ ] Identify the new species you want to study.
+1. Identify the new species you want to study.
-- [ ] Create a genus folder in example-datasets.
+2. Create a spceies folder in example-datasets.
-- [ ] Download contaminants fasta file.
+3. Download contaminants fasta file.
-- [ ] Download or create annotation fasta and gff files.
+4. Download or create annotation fasta and gff files.
-- [ ] Check annotation files
+5. Check annotation files
-- [ ] Add your first dataset.
+6. Add your first dataset.

-**Identify the new species you want to study**
+**1. Identify the new species you want to study**

 First step is to pick a species to study. https://www.ncbi.nlm.nih.gov/genome/ contains the genomes of over 60,000 organsims and can provide links to external resources focussing of individual species, for example; Saccharomyces has the https://www.yeastgenome.org/ and schizosaccharomyces pombe has https://www.pombase.org/ listed as externaml resources.

-**Create a genus folder in example-datasets**
+**2. Create a genus folder in example-datasets**

 Each genus has it's own folder within the relevant Kingdom folder, as outlined in the example-datasets [README file](https://github.com/riboviz/example-datasets#repository-structure-is-loosely-phylogenetic).
 The genus folder will eventually hold the config.yamls for each dataset.
 Within the genus folder, an annotation and a contaminants folder need to be created.
 These will hold the transcriptome gff and fasta, and the contaminant fasta respectively, along with the relevant provinance files.